January 11, 2015

 Collected data can be used to target people with relevant ads, information, suggestions, and more.
-It can be thought as predicting a users next action based on the information gathered of them, which to some extent can benefit the user.
+It can be thought of as predicting users next action based on the information gathered from them, which to some extent can benefit the user.

 However, data is not always used the right way and privacy problems can occur.
 Having an excessive amount of data about an individual can lead to a person feel like their privacy has been compromised in many ways.
-Companies value data a user generates more than expected, specially marketers.
+Companies value data a user generates more than expected, especially marketers.
 This data too is not always secure and the servers where it’s stored can be vulnerable to hackers.
-Data breaches are possible and there is no sure way of protecting it, specially once its out on the Internet.
-Just as it is easy for you to access data from the cloud, it’s easy for other companies, individuals, and specially the government.
+Data breaches are possible and there is no sure way of protecting it, especially once it’s out on the Internet.
+Just as it is easy for you to access data from the cloud, it’s easy for other companies, individuals, and especially the government.
 Email, images, files, and anything that you store on the web mostly belongs to the service provider and not the user.
-Some of that is to blame of outdated rules in the Electronic Communications Privacy Act (ECPA) which companies use as a loop whole.
+Some of that is to blame for outdated rules in the Electronic Communications Privacy Act (ECPA) which companies use as a loophole.
 As Consumer Watchdog’s Simpson explains

 “A huge concern about using the cloud is that your data does not have the same Fourth Amendment protections that it would have if it were stored in a desk drawer or even your desktop computer,”